jackhamond/jackhamond.github.io/_posts/2025-06-27-the-knight-is-forged-at-home.md

 At the imposition of the sword that was given at a knighting ceremony that you could find in the Roman Pontifical up until 1962 the bishop would say: Receive this sword, in the name of the + Father and of the + Son, and of the + Holy Ghost.
 Use it for thine own defense and for the defense of Holy Mother Church, and to the confounding of the enemies of the Cross of Christ and the Christian faith, and inasmuch as our human frailty permits, may you never unjustly strike any man.
 May Our Lord deign to grant you this, who lives with the Father and the Holy Ghost, world without end.
 Amen.

-In situations where a knight was made with the proper preparation, the actual knighting ceremony was preceded by a three day fast.
+Where proper preparation was made, the actual ceremony was preceded by a three-day fast.
 The knightly code was contained in what is commonly known as the Ten Commandments of Chivalry.
 The Ten Commandments of Chivalry are:

 1. Thou shalt believe all that the Church teaches and shalt observe all its directions.
 1. Thou shalt defend the Church.